centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-bluemind-ssh.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-BlueMind is a complete unified enterprise messaging and communications solution.
+BlueMind is a complete unified enterprise messaging and communication solution.

 ## Pack assets

 ### Templates

-The Monitoring Connector **Bluemind SSH** brings a host template:
+The Monitoring Connector **BlueMind SSH** brings a host template:

 * **App-Bluemind-SSH-custom**